 Your Role As Contractor

-As contractor, you'll have to do your part and come through on things like materials and schedules.
-The modular construction process allows you to move forward rapidly with the scheduling of subcontractors.
+As contractor, you’ll have to do your part and come through on things like materials and schedules.
+The modular home building process allows you to move forward rapidly with the scheduling of subcontractors.
 In fact, much of the speed of modular construction, both onsite and offsite, is the ability to have multiple tasks taking place simultaneously.

 Primarily, it’s your job as contractor to make sure materials get to the site on time, that subcontractors are scheduled in the correct order, that work is done properly, and that everyone stays on schedule and knows about any changes.